zehuiz2/CrackPropNet/README.md

 ## Access

-The pre-trained model is available upon request to [Zehui](mailto:zehui.zhu.uiuc@gmail.com).
-Please clearly state your institution and purpose in the request email.
+Due to an ongoing patent application, the pre-trained model is only available upon request to [Zehui](mailto:zehui.zhu.uiuc@gmail.com).
+Please clearly state your institution and purpose of use in the email.